Decision making tools from sociocracy in this article

-Many organizations are intrigued by the idea of self-governance using circle-based frameworks and other decision making tools from sociocracy.
+Many organizations are intrigued by the idea of self-management using circle-based frameworks and other decision making tools from sociocracy.
 However, it can be intimidating to implement those methods.
 You’ll have to do research, train everyone, implement — months or even years of transition time.
 And regular work needs to get done as well!
 I always compare changes in governance to beating heart surgery.
 Tricky — at the very least.

 Is there an easier way?
 Most of all, is there a safer way?
 Something that’s not all-or-nothing but more step-by-step?
-Luckily, sociocracy lends itself for that.
+Luckily, sociocracy lends itself to that.
 You can start with something and then add more features if and when you want.
 You do not have to ask anyone for permission.
-You have full power over your governance method.
+You have full power over your self-management method.

 The 3 tools presented here don’t need long explanations or trainings.
 You can do a small-scale experiment and evaluate how it went.
 When you’re ready to hear more beyond those three tools, I am happy to point you to the next step.

 I picked these three tools because, in our experience, these are the tools that our training participants bring into their companies and that stick the most.
 Try them and see what you think.

 Rounds are the most contagious tools from sociocracy for improving the decision making.
 The basic idea is ridiculously simple: everyone gets a turn to speak, one by one.
 Yes, that’s it.
 (I promised easy, right?)

 The easiest way is to do rounds is to sit in a circle and follow a natural order by where people sit.
 When I see that the person next to me is speaking, I know I will have my turn next.
 That also helps people to mentally prepare for their turn.
 In online-meetings, we encourage facilitators to call on two people at a time so the second one can get ready.
 (Which also means they will have their contribution somewhat pre-sorted!)